567

 13

 • \$\begingroup\$ I don't understand what the goal is.
 If my program accepts the number 20, I have to generate 20 random numbers that sum to 20?
 So I generate random real numbers?
 Integers?
 Positive integers?
-Positive-or-zero integers? \$\endgroup\$ Jan 19, 2017 at 15:27
+Positive-or-zero integers? \$\endgroup\$ Commented Jan 19, 2017 at 15:27

 • \$\begingroup\$ "You get N from standard input as integer" and "N shall be generated in any reasonable non-deterministic way" seem incompatible.
-If these are referring to two different things, then it would be clearer to not call them both N. \$\endgroup\$ Jan 19, 2017 at 15:42
+If these are referring to two different things, then it would be clearer to not call them both N. \$\endgroup\$ Commented Jan 19, 2017 at 15:42

 • 1

 \$\begingroup\$ It's not clear to me what your working definition of "random number" is, especially given that the system to be implemented has fewer degrees of freedom than "random" numbers.
-For a question about random numbers to be well specified it should state the distributions to be followed (modulo limitations of PRNGs). \$\endgroup\$ Jan 19, 2017 at 21:17
+For a question about random numbers to be well specified it should state the distributions to be followed (modulo limitations of PRNGs). \$\endgroup\$ Commented Jan 19, 2017 at 21:17

 • \$\begingroup\$ @GabrielBenamy Yes you understood correctly the challenge.
 I changed it adding more specs and more details.
 If you have further doubts please let me know. \$\endgroup\$